 International schools in Doha

 Even though the standards of local schools are good, most expat children attend private international schools in Doha.
-There are various curricula, including the International Baccalaureate (IB), British, American, German, French and Indian systems.
+There are various curricula, including the International Baccalaureate (IB), British, American, Canadian, German, French and Indian systems.
 Most families choose a curriculum similar to the one in their home country, while families who move frequently often prefer the IB curriculum.

 Expats should also make sure that a school is accredited by Qatar National School Accreditation (QNSA) and recognised in their home country.